King of Ruthenia

-The King of Ruthenia, also known as the King of Rus' or King of Russia (Latin: Rex Russiae, Rex Ruthenorum; Король Русі), was the title of the ruler of the Kingdom of Galicia–Volhynia, granted by the Pope.
+The King of Ruthenia (Rex Rutheniae) or King of the Ruthenians (Rex Ruthenorum), also known as the King of Rus' or King of Russia (Latin: Rex Rusiae, Rex Russiae; Rex Rusciae; Король Русі), were royal titles held or claimed by various medieval and later monarchs and dynasts, mainly among various East Slavic, but also Polish, Lithuanian and Hungarian rulers and princes.
+During the 13th and 14th centuries, principal claimants on those titles were rulers of Galicia–Volhynia.

-The title was passed on to the Romanovichi as rulers of the united Kingdom of Galicia–Volhynia.
-By the 15th century, the title was used as a claim by other royal houses.

 Title

 In the 13th–14th centuries, many of the principalities of southwestern Rus' were united under the power of the Kingdom of Ruthenia (Regnum Russiae), known in historiography as the Kingdom of Galicia–Volhynia.
 Its ruler, Roman the Great, was variously named dux Rutenorum, princeps Ruthenorum or rex Ruthenorum by Polish chroniclers.
 Daniel of Galicia was crowned Rex Ruthenorum in 1253.
 Alternatively, Daniel and his brother Vasylko Romanovich were styled princeps Galiciae, rex Russiae, and rex Lodomeriae in Papal documents, while the population of Galicia and Volhynia was called Rusciae christiani and populus Russiae, amongst other names.
 The Gesta Hungarorum (c.
 1280) stated that the Carpathian Mountains between Hungary and Galicia were situated in finibus Ruthenie ("on the borders of Ruthenia").

 Galicia–Volhynia declined by mid-14th century due to the Galicia–Volhynia Wars that began after the poisoning of king Yuri II Boleslav by local Ruthenian nobles in 1340.
 Iohannes Victiensis Liber (page 218) records the death of Boleslav as Hoc anno rex Ruthenorum moritur (...) ("In that year the king of the Ruthenians died (...)").